TechGeek01/BackDrop/README.md

   <br /><br />
 </p>

+BackDrop is a tool to copy files from a NAS onto one, or many, external drives for cold storage.

 Online storage of data can get expensive.
-Obviously, the cheap way to back up important data off of a file server is to load copies of it onto spare drives, and cart them to a friend's house.
+Obviously, the cheap way to back up important data from a file server is to load copies of it onto spare drives, and cart them to a friend's house.
 If you're like me, not all of the data you want to back up will always fit on one drive, and I wanted a way to automate the backup without having to manually figure out the best way to split directories.

 ![BackDrop UI](https://raw.githubusercontent.com/TechGeek01/BackDrop/master/docs/img/showcase.png)